AgentXLP/coopdx-mods/README.md

 # agent-ex-coop-mods
 This repo contains every sm64ex-coop mod I feel like making "public" here.
 (Nobody checks this repo anyway so if I dropped the coolest mod ever it would take like 6 months for someone to find it.)

+Recently I've slightly changed the way I store zips for multi file / folder mods, if you want to access older (less polished) versions of my mods made before 8/28/22 go to [this](https://github.com/Agent-11/agent-ex-coop-mods/tree/664c7add20d88c67d371f7467b458f1b2b6ee45b) commit or any before it.

 ## Grand Theft Mario - guns in sm64ex-coop